pugson/telegram-twitter-url-expand-bot/README.md

 ## ✨🆕✨ Bot now works in Telegram Channels!

 When you add this bot to your channel it will automatically edit any message that includes a Twitter, Instagram, or TikTok link and replace the link in that message with a link to [fxtwitter.com](https://fxtwitter.com), [ddinstagram.com](https://ddinstagram.com), or [tfxktok.com](https://tfxktok.com) which have working embeds for each platform.
 Your channel subscribers will finally be able to watch inline videos and photos without leaving Telegram.

+## Also supports Dribbble!

+The bot will expand Dribbble links inside Telegram.
+It will reply with a link to [dribbbletv.com](https://dribbbletv.com) which has a working embed for Dribbble shots so you can see them play inline inside Telegram.

 ## Also supports Posts.cv!